tytydraco/yessleep/out/The_Parsons_Vanished_First_Part_1.md

 The yellow light of dim, far-spaced-out streetlights glinted off the glossy black hood of my Durango as I turned onto Churchill Road.
 I glanced down at the GPS one more time to make sure I had the right address, and crept slowly down the lane, shining my spotlight along the row of tightly packed, single-story mobile homes.
 It honestly baffled me that a security contractor providing alarm responses could even get work in a shithole town like this, as if there was anything here worth stealing.
 But parking outside of empty houses, most likely disturbed by the incessant desert wind, still paid the bills.

 I parked and hopped out, fingers looped through my duty belt, glancing around in confusion as I once again checked the map application on my phone.
-Before me stood 144 Churchill Road, a few hundred square feet of empty, undeveloped hardtack.
+Before me stood ### Churchill Road, a few hundred square feet of empty, undeveloped hardtack.
 A few lonely sage bushes and a sole Juniper tree were the only signs of life.
 I sighed and decided to take a short walk, and checked the house numbers of the trailers adjacent to this plot.
-The presence of 143 and 145 confirmed that I was in the right spot, but unsurprisingly, none of the nearby homes had the “Protected by Safeguard Solutions” yard sign that is bundled with every “Peace of Mind” package.
+The presence of ### and ### confirmed that I was in the right spot, but unsurprisingly, none of the nearby homes had the “Protected by Safeguard Solutions” yard sign that is bundled with every “Peace of Mind” package.

 Reluctantly, I pulled my handheld radio off my belt.
-There are few people whom I reserve as much spite for as our “dispatcher” Ann Monson.
-A failed public safety call taker turned micro manager of the two or three rent-a-cops in the booming metropolis of Broken Hills, Nevada.
+There are few people whom I reserve as much spite for as our “dispatcher” Ann.
+A failed public safety call taker turned micro manager of the two or three rent-a-cops in the booming metropolis of Broken Hills.
 I grimaced as I keyed up the mic.

 “Dispatch, November 56,” I hailed, a piece of me died every time I had to send my raspy voice out into the void with my company-issued, pseudo-military call sign.

 “Go ahead,” The reply came back as terse as expected.

-“Confirming the location as 144 Churchill?”
+“Confirming the location as ### Churchill?”

 “Copy that, that is the address entered by the customer,” Ann responded, after an irritated sigh.